SENG480/UVicDSA19/Pillow/chapter.md

 So, we added this above code block, which shows how to blur an image using the method filter.

 Similarly, we have added the code documentation to seven essential functions and added as a pull request.
 The methods include: crop(), filter(), getbands(), getbbox(), resize(), rotate(), transpose().

+# 8.0 Project Conclusion

+In conclusion our team found, overall, Pillow to have a good design and good architecture, being that it is open source project.
+We found that the library was split into different modules that carried different functionalities within them.
+The library was carefully thought out to be made to work on Windows, Linux, Mac OS, and Python mobile interpreters.
+We were able to analyze the stakeholders and different use cases they might have and investigate whether Pillow met the expectations of these Quality Attribute Scenarios.
+Analyzing the code quality and technical debt, led us to find very small issues/vulnerabilities with the code, yielding to fairly low technical debt.

+Initially, we slightly struggled understanding the design of the project.
+We believe that is because Pillow is a library and not an entire application, with a front end and back end with connecting interfaces.
+This made it hard for us to come up with a primary presentation that would generalize the entire project.
+During the last part of this project, when we were asked to create a pull request to the project, we decided Pillow would best benefit from a pull request that improved their documentation.
+We hope that this pull request will encourage more people to get involved in this project.